stenastena/SL/Terraform/storage1/readme.md

+# Blob storage with blob example

-# Prerequisites
+## Prerequisites
 These actions have to be done in your machine where Terraform scripts will be performed

 1. Install Azure CLI
 2. Install Terraform

-# Deploy Azure resources from console with Azure CLI and Terraform
+## Deploy Azure resources from console with Azure CLI and Terraform

 Download script's directory from the github" https://github.com/stenastena/SL